is a photonovel series, one of many Gundam

 - Transforming Mecha: The EX-S transforms into a massive spacecraft.

-- Super Robot Wars: The S and Ex-S Gundams both appeared in SRW4 as cameo units.
-Several years after its release, fans hacked Alpha 3 and found half-completed sprites for Sentinel, leading to the theory that it was going to be in but was removed to make room for Gundam SEED.
+- Super Robot Wars: The S and Ex-S Gundams both appeared in Super Robot Wars 4 as cameo units.
+Several years after its release, fans hacked Super Robot Wars Alpha 3 and found half-completed sprites for Sentinel, leading to the theory that it was going to be in but was removed to make room for Gundam SEED.